-In management's opinion, is there an effective link between payment-system operational al-risk and l the other risks monitored by the bank?
-LB RB More effort is needed.
+2.00.000.11 In management's opinion, is there an effective link between payment-system operation other risks monitored by the bank? nal-risk ar nd the LB RB More effort is needed.
 While OFAC requirements seem to be covered, more work is needed to ensure compliance with BSA and the PATRIOT ACT specific to ACH transactions.
 X Corporate audit has overall responsibility for monitoring corporate risk and controls.
 Senior executives participate as part of the corporate risk review committee process.
 X As operational risk is primarily owned at the business level, any coordination or link between other factors would most likely be coordinated at the executive risk committee level.
 X Effective links are established through various risk committees.
 X X There is not an effective link between operational risk and other risks within retail payments monitored by the bank.
 However, the benefits of creating such a link do not currently justify the cost.
 X would be implemented if the activity were conducted internally.
 This assumes that the internal processes used by the bank meet minimum regulatory guidelines.